GrzegorzDryja/video-app/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Work with YouTube API

+You need to paste key in src/app/credentials/youtube.model.ts - remeber to not to push it to public repo.
+More on API documnetation - https://developers.google.com/youtube/v3/getting-started

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.